 Instructions

-- In a Boston shaker, muddle limes, mint leaves, (optional fruit), and simple syrup until pulverized.
-Add rum and ice and shake or stir vigorously for 10 seconds.
+- In a Boston shaker, muddle limes, mint leaves, and optional fruit until pulverized.

 - Pour contents into a glass (no straining) and top with two ounces of club soda.
 Stir and garnish with mint leaves.